 If you want to recompile

-qsort or other source files which do not
+qsort or other source files that do not

-actually use your global register variable, so that they will not use that
+actually use your global register variable, so that they do not use that

 register for any other purpose, then it suffices to specify the compiler